 In early 2017 I led a project funded by the City of Melbourne and the Queen Victoria Markets on the atmosphere of a market site in central Melbourne on the cusp of a major refurbishment.
 In another 2017 project, led by Jordan Lacey (RMIT) and funded by Transurban, I helped investigate motorway noise and the impact of sound transformation technology on communities in Melbourne and Sydney.
-I am also leading, with Ross McLeod and Charles Anderson, a major project (2017-2018) in Melbourne's Docklands, called The Exchange at Knowledge Market, funded by LendLease and RMIT University, which aims to investigate community engagement and 'activate' Victoria Harbour with a series of public projects.
-Much of this work is situated within the Design+Ethnography+Futures Lab at DERC, a group focused on how people make use of and understand design in many different forms.
-This includes helping to research how design impacts on wellbeing, where I am contributing to a hospital-based project with Bendigo Health (Bendigo, Victoria), led by Sarah Pink and Laurene Vaughan (RMIT).
+I also led, with Ross McLeod and Charles Anderson, a major project (2017-2018) in Melbourne's Docklands, called The Exchange at Knowledge Market, funded by LendLease and RMIT University, which investigated community engagement and 'activated' Victoria Harbour with a series of public projects.
+Much of this work was situated within the Design+Ethnography+Futures Lab at DERC, a group focused on how people make use of and understand design in many different forms.
+This included research on how design impacts on wellbeing, where I was a team member on a hospital-based project with Bendigo Health (Bendigo, Victoria), led by Sarah Pink and Laurene Vaughan (RMIT).

-This body of work is drawn in my 2018 co-authored book with Sarah Pink, Atmospheres and the Experiential World: Theory and Methods (Routledge) that advances an approaching to thinking atmospherically that brings new insight to our everyday experiences.
+This body of work is drawn together in my co-authored book with Sarah Pink, Atmospheres and the Experiential World: Theory and Methods (2018) that advances an approach to thinking atmospherically in order to bring new insight to our everyday experiences.